dongx1x/gramine/Documentation/manpages/gramine-sgx-gen-private-key.rst

 Description
 ===========

-:program:`gramine-sgx-get-token` is used to generate the private key suitable for signing SGX enclaves.
+:program:`gramine-sgx-gen-private-key` is used to generate the private key suitable for signing SGX enclaves.
 SGX requires RSA 3072 keys with public exponent equal to 3.

 The default path is ``$XDG_CONFIG_HOME/gramine/enclave-key.pem`` (which is usually ``$HOME/.config/gramine/enclave-key.pem`` — see `XDG Base Directory